wenlongche/Trinity/readme.md

 Changelog
 =========
+2.1
+- Add the default keys for supporting Source Explorer v5.2 fast way of multi-defs jumping.

 2.0
 - Support the Named Buffer Version of Source Explorer (v5.1 and above).

-2.1
-- Add the default keys for Source Explorer's fast way to multi-defs jumping.